 This is a great entry-level ride for beach-loving families.
 The relatively flat 5 km route has uninterrupted pathways and is ideal for those wanting plenty of scenic and action-packed pit-stops along the way.

 North Burleigh to Burleigh Headland

-This 5 km ride is a fun choice, with stunning views, kiosks and playgrounds along this beautiful stretch of coast.
+This 5 km ride is one of the best Gold Coast bike rides for families, with stunning views, kiosks and playgrounds along this beautiful stretch of coast.
 The path is a little pebbly, so watch out for the little ones.
 For those wanting an extra challenge, stay on the track all the way through to Miami for a bountiful brunch before heading back.

 Hinze Dam is a brilliant space for kids that just want to roam free.
-The 3.8 km loop is flat and has two lanes, just like a mini road.
+The 3.8 km loop is flat and has two lanes, just like a mini road, making it a great bike ride for families.
 It’s not quite sealed and can be a bit rough but it’s a beautiful, peaceful place to spend a few hours.
 There are picnic spots there, too.
 Located about 30 minutes from the coast, it’s easy to find Hinze Dam by following signage from Nerang.
-The on-site cafe has tasty food and there are lots of photo opportunities and an information centre with videos to watch for history buffs.
+The on-site cafe has tasty food, and there are lots of photo opportunities and an information centre with videos for history buffs to watch.
 Kids may be amazed to learn this is where the water in our taps comes from!